ProtoGit/jquery.push/README.md

 ### Callbacks

-For any DOM manipulation that can *only* be performed once the content has been loaded into the DOM, a callback can be provided to push(), that is called with the original JSON HTTP response.
+For any DOM manipulation that can *only* be performed once the content has been loaded into the DOM, a callback can be provided to push(), that is called with the original JSON HTTP response passed as the only argument.

 Here are some examples with various argument swapping:

     $.push('/foo', function(response) {
         // ...